PASS THE POLICE ROLE PLAY IN 2021

-Our insider’s DVD has been produced with a currently serving police officer’s to ensure you know what is required, how you will be scored during this part of the process and more importantly how to increase your chances of scoring high marks.
+Our guides have been produced with a current serving police officer to ensure you know what is required, how you will be scored during this part of the process, and more importantly, how to increase your chances of scoring high marks.

 AT THE ASSESSMENT CENTRE